 Preheat the oven to "broil."
 Coat the broiler pan with nonstick cooking spray.

 Pat the Delmonico dry with paper towels.

-Massage any spices your recipe calls for into the surface of the Delmonico.
+Massage any spices your recipe calls for, including salt and pepper, into the surface of the Delmonico.
 Apply olive oil to both sides of the steak immediately before you broil it.

 Transfer the Delmonico to a serving plate using tongs.
 Tent it with foil and let it rest for 10 minutes.
 This improves the flavor, moistness and tenderness, as the proteins uncoil and the juice redistributes to the edges of the steak.

 Deglaze the drip pan if you wish.
-Heat the drip pan on the stove top.
-Add 1 tbsp. of water or broth to the hot drip pan.
-Stir and scrape the bottom of the pan to loosen pan drippings.
+Heat the drip pan on the stovetop, add 1 tablespoon of water or broth to the hot drip pan and then stir and scrape the bottom of the pan to loosen pan drippings.
 Pour the deglazing liquid over the Delmonico.

 Determine doneness with a meat thermometer and judge when the steak is fully cooked by checking its internal temperature rather than relying on the time it is cooked.

 Check the temperature early, as you can always cook the Delmonico more but you can’t undo an overdone steak.